 Pessaries are sometimes used to see what the effect of surgery for pelvic organ prolapse will be on urinary symptoms.
 This is called a "pessary test."
 If you have a problem with incontinence with a pessary inserted, a separate surgery to fix the incontinence problem may be done at the same time as a prolapse surgery.

-Pessaries are sometimes used to treat uterine prolapse in young women during pregnancy.
+Pessaries are sometimes used to treat uterine prolapse during pregnancy.
 In this instance, the pessary holds the uterus in the correct position before it enlarges and becomes trapped in the vaginal canal.

 How Well It Works

 Pessaries do not cure pelvic organ prolapse but help with symptoms and slow the progression of prolapse.
 They add support to the vagina and increase tightness of the tissues and muscles of the pelvis.
 Symptoms improve for many people who use a pessary.
 And for some, symptoms go away.